- Unsafe sanitation is responsible for 775,000 deaths each year.

 As we see above, rural access to improved sanitation facilities typically lags behind urban areas for most countries.
 Although having access to improved sanitation facilities does not necessitate open defecation (some households can have very basic or shared sanitation facilities), we also see that open defecation is predominantly a rural issue for most countries.

-In the chart below we see the prevalence of open defecation in rural areas versus urban areas.
+In the chart we see the prevalence of open defecation in rural areas versus urban areas.
 For the majority of countries, open defecation in urban areas is typically below 20 percent of the population.
 For rural populations, however, the share of the population practicing open defecation can range from less than 20 percent to almost 90 percent.
 Although open defecation in urban areas is still a pressing in many countries, the problem much more strongly concentrated in rural areas.

 Although, linked to poor nutritional intake (which we cover in our entry on Hunger and Undernourishment), it is linked to a range of compounding factors, including the recurrence of infectious diseases, childhood diarrhea, and poor sanitation & hygeine.

-In the chart below we see the prevalence of stunting (measured as the share of children under 5-years-old defined as being more than two standard deviations below the median international height) versus the share of the population with improved sanitation facilities.
+In the chart we see the prevalence of stunting (measured as the share of children under 5-years-old defined as being more than two standard deviations below the median international height) versus the share of the population with improved sanitation facilities.
 Overall we see a negative correlation: rates of childhood stunting are typically higher in countries with lower access to improved sanitation facilities.

 Improved sanitation facilities: “An improved sanitation facility is defined as one that hygienically separates human excreta from human contact.
 They include flush/pour flush (to piped sewer system, septic tank, pit latrine), ventilated improved pit (VIP) latrine, pit latrine with slab, and composting toilet.